Tombstone (film): Box office

-Tombstone premiered in movie theaters six months before Lawrence Kasdan's Wyatt Earp, on December 24, 1993, in wide release throughout the United States.
+Tombstone premiered in movie theaters six months before Lawrence Kasdan's Wyatt Earp, on December 25, 1993, in wide release throughout the United States.
 During its opening weekend, the film opened in third place at the US box office behind The Pelican Brief and Mrs. Doubtfire, grossing $6,454,752 in business showing at 1,504 locations.
 The film's revenue increased by 35% in its second week of release, earning $8,720,255.
 For that particular weekend, the film stayed in third place, screening in 1,955 theaters.
 The film went on to gross $56,505,065 in total ticket sales in the United States and Canada.
 It ranks 20th out of all films released in 1993.
 Internationally, it grossed $16.7 million for a worldwide total of $73.2 million.

 Critical response

-Rotten Tomatoes reported that 72% of 47 sampled critics gave the film a positive review, with an average score of 6.30/10.
+Rotten Tomatoes reports that 76% of 51 sampled critics give Tombstone a positive review, with an average score of 6.30/10.
 The site's critical consensus reads, "If you're seeking a stylish modern western with a solid story and a well-chosen ensemble cast, Tombstone is your huckleberry."
 Following its cinematic release in 1993, Tombstone was named "one of the 5 greatest Westerns ever made" by True West Magazine.
 The film was also called "One of the year's 10 best!" by KCOP-TV in Los Angeles, California.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Gene Siskel and Roger Ebert of Siskel & Ebert originally thought they would have to miss reviewing the film, as they could not get a screening, but as Ebert explained, "... a strange thing started to happen.
+Gene Siskel and Roger Ebert of Siskel & Ebert originally thought they would have to miss reviewing the film because they could not get a screening, but, as Ebert explained, "... a strange thing started to happen.
 People started telling me they really liked Val Kilmer's performance in Tombstone, and I heard this everywhere I went.
 When you hear this once or twice, it's interesting, when you hear it a couple of dozen times, it's a trend.
 And when you read that Bill Clinton loved the performance, you figured you better catch up with the movie."
 Ultimately, Ebert recommended the movie while Siskel did not.

 Ebert would later refer to Tombstone in future reviews, comparing it favorably to Kevin Costner's Wyatt Earp ("It forced the comparison upon me.") and, in his review of Wild Bill, singling out Val Kilmer's portrayal as "the definitive saloon cowboy of our time."
 In his review of Kurt Russell's Dark Blue, he stated, "Every time I see Russell or Val Kilmer in a role, I'm reminded of their Tombstone, which got lost in the year-end holiday shuffle and never got the recognition it deserved."